Gilgit Scouts: First Kashmir War (1947)

 After the Independence of Pakistan, the Gilgit Scouts rebelled against the authority of Jammu and Kashmir and participated in the First Kashmir War.
 According to Major William Brown, its commanding officer, there was a secret plan among a few members of Gilgit Scouts to set up a "Republic of Gilgit-Astor(e)" when they ousted the governor of Gilgit representing the Maharaja's government on 1 November 1947.
-Historian Ahmad Hasan Dani, a member of the Shina community which is the majority ethno-linguistic group of the Gilgit Baltistan region of Pakistan, mentions that although there was lack of public participation in the rebellion, pro-Pakistan sentiments were intense in the civilian population and their anti-Kashmiri sentiments were also clear.
+Historian Ahmad Hasan Dani, mentions that although there was lack of public participation in the rebellion, pro-Pakistan sentiments were intense in the civilian population and their anti-Kashmiri sentiments were also clear.
 On 2 November, the Pakistani flag was raised on the old tower in the Gilgit Scout Lines, under the command of Major Brown.

 On 12 January 1948, the command was handed over to Colonel Aslam Khan the first local commander of the Gilgit Scouts, under the authority of the Azad Jammu and Kashmir provisional government.
+Gilgit Scouts led campaigns into Ladakh Wazarat in the following weeks under the command of Lieutenant Colonel Mian Ghulam Jilani after Major Aslam Khan had been posted to GHQ.
+General Thimayya recaptured Zojila on 1st November 1948 using Stuart light tanks and in a matter of weeks the Indian Army linked up with Leh, gaining control of Kargil.